codewars/docs/content/authoring/kata/create-first-kata.md

 So unless revealing the expected result would spoil the kata, you should not hide them.
 Consult the documentation of testing framework used by your [language](/languages/) and pick the best method for your tests.

 Writing good test suites is very difficult, often the most difficult part of creatign a kata.
 It often requires more code than the actual solution, and any flaws in the test suite can heavily impact the overall quality and experience of users with the kata.
-Make sure you follow [quality guidelines for submssion tests](/authoring/guidelines/submission-tests/) when writing them.
+Make sure you follow [quality guidelines for submssion tests](/authoring/guidelines/submission-tests/) when writing them, as they will help you to avoid many common pitfalls awaiting for inexperienced authors.

 #### Example Test Cases